Voting & Elections

 B. The law requires that a Notary Public notify the Secretary of State in writing within ten days after a name or address change.
 Name changes require a fee of $3.00 and are to be submitted on a form prescribed by the Secretary of State.

 C. A Notary Public has no authority to practice law.
-He may not prepare, complete or give advice concerning documents unless he is an attorney.
+They may not prepare, complete or give advice concerning documents unless they are an attorney.

-D. Although it is not required by law, it is recommended that the Notary Public keep a journal of his notarial acts containing at a minimum the date, type of document, and name(s) and signature(s) of the person(s) whose signature(s) were notarized by him.
+D. Although it is not required by law, it is recommended that the Notary Public keep a journal of their notarial acts containing at a minimum the date, type of document, and name(s) and signature(s) of the person(s) whose signature(s) were notarized by them.

 E. A notary public shall not use the term “notario publico” or any equivalent non-english term in any business card, advertisement, notice or sign.